Call for Papers

 Presentation

-You can contribute articles in English, German or Afrikaans.
-Please submit the manuscript, including all drawings, graphs, and photographs.
-Articles in German have to conform to the “Neue deutsche Rechtschreibung”.
-All articles must be in electronic format, preferably in a current version of MS Word, submitted on memory stick or via e-mail.
+Manuscripts can be submitted in English, German, or Afrikaans.
+Please submit the manuscript, including all drawings, graphs, and photographs in electronic format, preferably in a current version of MS Word via email or on a memory stick.

 Layout